gitmichaelo/hello-world/README.md

 # hello-world
-Just for pratice
+Just for pratice.
-this is an update for the readme edits branch.
+This is an update for the readme edits branch.